 Session 9 has a strong visual sense which comes from its unique real-world setting.
 Using the Danvers State Hospital in Massachusetts (before it was demolished) Anderson and cinematographer Uta Briesewitz deliver some gloriously eerie visuals.
 This is perfectly matched by the evocative tonal score from Climax Golden Twins.
 These are so important it seems only fair that Danvers and the soundtrack should share equal billing with each of the actors.

 An expertly crafted genre film, Session 9 might not have set the world alight on its initial release, but it manages to still impress after all these years.
 Brad Anderson has shown that he’s an expert at handling dark material (The Machinist) and if you’re a fan of his work, then you’ll be very interested in seeing his first steps into that shadowy realm.

-Second Sight Films have really out-done themselves this time.
-The release of Session 9 is an absolutely glorious affair.
+Second Sight Films have outdone themselves this time.
+The release of Session 9 is a glorious affair.
 This 2-disc set is loaded (and I mean loaded with extras).
 Commentaries, featurettes, documentaries and interviews cover every single aspect of Session 9‘s production.

-This is an absolutely stunning package for a cult movie and it really helps to give the viewer an understanding of how the film was made.
+This is a stunning package for a cult movie and it helps to give the viewer an understanding of how the film was made.
 It’s so detailed that you’ll swear you were part of Session 9‘s production team.